They are a variety of medications that are used for some types of mental disorders, mainly schizophrenia and manic depression.

 Although these medications were known as “major tranquilizers” in the past, they are not designed to make you more calm or sleepy, so they are not the same as medications such as Valium or sleeping pills.

-The basic goal is to help you feel better, without making you feel sluggish or sleepy.
-However, high doses can make you feel very drowsy or high.
+The primary goal is to help you feel better without feeling sluggish or sleepy.
+However, high doses can make you feel very tired or high.

 They can be used in higher doses if you become very hyperactive, agitated, or distressed, but this should generally only be for a short time.